In the guide

 Particular safety concerns

 The current European standard for EAPCs is BS EN 15194: Cycles.
 Electrically power assisted cycles.
 EPAC Bicycles.
-This Standard was published for implementation from 28 February 2018 and is aligned to meet the regulatory requirements for construction and use as well as the Supply of Machinery (Safety) Regulations 2008Back to top
+This Standard is aligned to meet the regulatory requirements for construction and use as well as the Supply of Machinery (Safety) Regulations 2008Back to top

 As well as strength tests, BS EN 15194 requires safety measures that relate to the general safety of EAPCs, including: